MFLind/Brickyard/README.md

 - My own step in development is to study and learn React (and also React Native), so my goal is to change frontend code to React Frontend.

 # Data model
-Datamodel is implemented with Django framework and custom database has been added for wishlist and some more items.
+Datamodel is implemented with Django framework and custom database has been added for wishlist, gallery and Guestbook.

 ![](docs/images/datamodel.png)